 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University of Padua's score of 26 is higher than 53% of the industry.
+University of Padua's score of 26 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the University of Padua reported total carbon emissions of approximately 65,984,000 kg CO2e.
-This marks an increase from 2022, where emissions were about 64,060,000 kg CO2e, and from 2021, which recorded approximately 61,703,000 kg CO2e.
-The university's emissions data includes Scope 1 emissions, specifically fugitive emissions of about 327,000 kg CO2e in 2019, alongside Scope 3 emissions from employee commuting and waste generated in operations.
+In 2023, the University of Padua reported total carbon emissions of approximately 65,984,000 kg CO2e, a slight increase from about 64,060,000 kg CO2e in 2022 and 61,703,000 kg CO2e in 2021.
+The university's emissions data includes Scope 1 emissions, with 61,704 kg CO2e recorded in 2021 for its operations in Italy.
 The University of Padua has set ambitious climate commitments, aiming to reduce its emissions by at least 55% by 2030.
-This target applies to both Scope 1 and Scope 2 emissions and is part of a broader energy plan that also seeks to increase the share of renewable energy to at least 40% of total energy consumption and reduce final energy consumption by 36% by the same year.
-The university's long-term strategy includes the establishment of a greenhouse gas (GHG) emissions inventory, developed in collaboration with the Centre for Quality Environment Studies, to monitor and manage its emissions effectively.
-These initiatives reflect the university's commitment to sustainability and its proactive approach to addressing climate change.
+This plan includes increasing the share of renewable energy to at least 40% of total energy consumption and reducing final energy consumption by 36% within the same timeframe.
+These targets apply to both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to sustainability.
+The university has also initiated an inventory of greenhouse gas emissions, collaborating with the Centro Studi Qualità Ambiente, to monitor and manage its carbon footprint effectively.
+The long-term goal is to achieve net-zero emissions by 2050, demonstrating a commitment to addressing climate change and promoting environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents